skalalab/samimi_k-oct_fetal_membranes/README.md

 These reporting scrips were created to track samples being processed.
 They mainly look for pressure files (__Pressure.txt_) and make sure there is a corresponding imgage file. it then looks for output files for each of the tasks: segmentation, apex_rise vs pressure calculation and features.csv file containing the combined datasets.

-* **analysis_report_amniochorion** : Displays a list of all the samples left to process.
+* **processing_report_amniochorion** : Displays a list of all the samples left to process.
 Processing includes segmentation through ReLayNet, apex rise detection and pressure correlation.
 Additionally lines in this

-* **analysis_report_amnion_chorion** : Displays a list of all the samples left to process.
+* **processing_report_amnion_chorion** : Displays a list of all the samples left to process.
 Similar to the file above but does not use ReLayNet for segmentation.

 <hr>